Techniques for shoulder taping

 Show More

 Protecting your shoulder joint is important – especially if you play a sport that involves high-speed arm rotations.
-Learn how to strap a shoulder to prevent injury and relieve pain.
+Learn how to strap a shoulder to help minimise injury and relieve pain.

 Your shoulder joints are particularly susceptible to injury.
 This is because, in comparison to your hips and knees, your shoulder has an extremely large range of movement but relatively small joint surfaces.